Defeating Used Games: Why Incentives to Discourage Pre-Owned Gaming Are Awful

 Rubbish Incentives for New Purchases

-Game companies already utilize several methods to gain extra cash after releasing their games in downloadable content (DLC), and there are now incentives to buying new.
+Game companies already utilize several methods to gain extra cash after releasing their games in downloadable content (DLC), and there are now incentives for buying new content.
 Pre-order bonuses seem to be popular right now with many games, including codes for additional DLC or specific in-game bonuses.
-We’ll be taking a look at some of the rubbish incentives offered by publishers to encourage new purchases and what alternatives would be more welcome.
-Exclusive DLC & Pre-Order Bonuses: Gamers aren’t new to the idea of receiving bonuses within collectors editions and the like, but more recently, we’ve seen a lot of extra freebies within new games or as part of pre-ordering a title.
+We’ll be taking a look at some of the rubbish incentives offered by publishers to encourage new purchases, and what alternatives would be more welcome.
+Exclusive DLC & Pre-Order Bonuses: Gamers aren’t new to the idea of receiving bonuses with collectors ‘ editions and the like, but more recently, we’ve seen a lot of extra freebies within new games or as part of pre-ordering a title.

 Most of this is in-game DLC, such as new weapons and armor, new maps, or other cosmetic additions that don’t add that much to the game.
 In fact, most of this stuff you could probably live without.
 I don’t really need the Blood Dragon Armor in Dragon Age Origins, and I can live without a tattoo set in Fable 3; thank you very much.
 I would go as far as to say that DLC armor is one of the most pointless examples of a DLC incentive ever.
 Although perhaps not as pointless as the Horse Armor from The Elder Scrolls IV: Oblivion.